Achim Leistner

 Achim Leistner is an Australian optician of German origin.
-During his retirement, he was asked to join the Avogadro project to craft a silicon sphere with high smoothness, as automated machining does not match his precision.
+During his retirement, he was asked to join the Avogadro project to craft a silicon sphere with high smoothness.

+Leistner studied optics at Optik Carl Zeiss in Jena, Germany, and in 1953 qualified as a precision optical craftsman.
+He moved to Australia in 1957, and worked in CSIRO on optical fabrication methods.